Ceramic Dictionary

 Click on the title to see more images

 Introduction to using colors: Painting the outlines is drawing with your paintbrush.
-Use your cut down brushes to paint the outlines and any details you think are necessary.
-Any strong color can be used for outlines but the following five colors are the main ones.
-Remember, when I talk about colors, they will have been prepared as explained previously, and also that continuously stirring them helps to make the colors run well.
-This is very important for painting long, smooth strokes.
+Use a cut down brush to paint the outlines and any small details.
+All strong colors can be used for outlines, the following five colors are the main ones.
+Remember, when I talk about colors, the preparation of them has been previously explained and stirring them helps to make them run well, this is very important for painting long, smooth strokes.

 FIVE MAIN COLORS FOR OUTLINES